 “You’re playing with fire here, lady.”

-“Oh, there’s more, Dr. Morton,” Natalie replied.
+“Oh, there’s more, Dr. Morton.
+Listen carefully.

-“Listen carefully.
 Suppose my trusted source, which I will never reveal, not even to the police, determines that I am dead.
-In that case, a sophisticated software application will find and transfer every one of of CDC’s accounts in the Northern Trust system to overseas charities.
+In that case, a sophisticated software application will find and transfer every one of CCE’s accounts in the Northern Trust system to overseas charities.
 Sure, you might be able to recover some of them, but that will take years to resolve.
-For example, today, you have $140 million in those Northern Trust accounts.
+For example, you have $140 million in those Northern Trust accounts today.

-“There’s not all.
-My source also provided me this list of names.”
+“There’s more.
+My source also provided me with this list of names.”

 Pulling out another printed sheet, Natalie read the names.

-Natalie Rumsfort Rene Fournier, her boyfriend Officer Mackenzie Merrick John Merrick Anne Merrick Benjamin Merrick Wilhelmina Brant Merrick Veronica Merrick Fieldstone Peter FieldstoneIf you murder any of these people, this same software will be activated to drain every one of your bank accounts to overseas charities.”
+Natalie Rumsfort Rene Fournier, her boyfriend Officer Mackenzie Merrick John Merrick Anne Merrick Benjamin Merrick Wilhelmina Brant Merrick Veronica Merrick Fieldstone Peter Fieldstone

+“If you murder any of these people, my source will drain every one of your bank accounts to overseas charities.”

 Natalie handed the list of names to Morton.
 He looked dumbfounded.
 Bisha, on the other hand, appeared like he was ready to kill somebody.
-Rumsfort smirked at Bisha, saying: “Mac.
+Rumsfort smirked at Bisha.

+“Mac.
 Let’s go.”

 As she turned for the door, Mac stopped and faced Imer Bisha.
 Mac’s facial expression displayed a scornful sneer.